About Kalamazoo X

 Matt Davis

-Matt is a team lead and software developer working in Grand Rapids, Michigan.
-Currently he is driving product development for an Online Banking website that supports 2.8 million visits each month from desktop and mobile devices.
-Matt likes to spend as much time as possible with his wife and daughters.
-Any time left over goes towards whittling down his too long reading list and playing a little Xbox.
-Along with the KalamazooX conference, Matt enjoys contributing to GiveCamps in Grand Rapids and Ann Arbor. http://about.me/matt.davis
+Matt is a software developer working from his home office in Kalamazoo, Michigan.
+The day job consists of delighting clients while finding the win-win, and helping the team wherever possible.
+Matt likes to spend as much time as possible with his wife and daughters, from week long road trips to museum day trips.
+Any time left over goes towards whittling down his too long reading list.
+Along with the Kalamazoo X Conference, Matt enjoys contributing to GiveCamps in Grand Rapids and Ann Arbor.
+Matt is the Vice-President of the Kalamazoo X Conferences non-profit board. http://about.me/matt.davis

 Michael Eaton